BigTonyTones/Tonys-Onvf-RTSP-Server/README.md

 1. Ensure Python 3.7+ is installed and in your PATH.
 2. Run `start_onvif_server.bat`.
 3. The script will automatically download the Windows versions of MediaMTX and FFmpeg if they are not present.

+**Note**: The "Virtual NIC" (Unique IP/MAC) feature is not supported on Windows.
+All virtual cameras will be accessed via the host's IP address on different ONVIF ports.

 ---